merbanan/rtl_433_tests/tests/urmetEasyRead/readme.md

 - In folder 01 are stored first grabbed signals at different sample rate

 - In folder 02 are stored the latest files grabbed.
 Sample rate is 2M

+- In folder 03 there are newest files (grabbed the same of folder 02) but renamed including   timestamp

+- In folder tool there are: grc flow chart used for demod, python code for demod, python code for decode (work in progress)

 A spanish manual of the device can be found at: https://fccid.io/ANATEL/04171-13-04439/Manual-EASY-READ-SRP-BRA/8D3562AD-1F22-4A62-B89C-6C89D599ADB5